-If you can not remove a Kia key from the ignition, it may be because the shifter is not back in the park positon.
-You can use this method to get the shifter back in Park.
+If you can not remove a Kia key from the ignition, it may be because the shifter is not back in the park position.
+You can use this method to get the shifter back in the Park.
 Or maybe you want to learn how to get your Kia out of PARK if the shifter won’t move into Reverse, Neutral, or Drive.
 This method manually overrides the shifter lever and allows you to move the shifter to another gear, such as Neutral, and start the engine or roll or load the car up on a tow truck.

 - Set the parking brakes and keep the brake pedal pressed during this procedure, or the vehicle may include roll-off.